Skip to main content

 The Delete Connection action is restricted to Dashboard members with the admin role.
 Members with other roles will not see it in the menu.

 A confirmation modal explains the consequences.
-Because deletion cannot be undone, it requires explicit confirmation.
+Because deletion is an irreversible action, it requires explicit confirmation.

 Once confirmed, the connection moves to Pending Deletion for the 24-hour grace period.